 Mr. Olson has served as private counsel to two Presidents, Ronald W. Reagan and George W. Bush, in addition to serving those two Presidents in high-level positions in the Department of Justice.
 He has twice been awarded the United States Department of Justice's Edmund J. Randolph Award, its highest award for public service and leadership, and also received the Department of Defense's highest civilian award for his advocacy in the courts of the United States, including the Supreme Court.

-Mr. Olson is an appointee of President Obama to the ten-member Council of the Administrative Conference of the United States as well as the Commission on White House Fellowships.
-He is a member of the Board of Trustees on the Ronald Reagan Presidential Foundation and the Board of Directors of the National Center for State Courts; and a member of the Board of Visitors of the Federalist Society.
+Mr. Olson is a President Obama appointee to the ten-member Council of the Administrative Conference of the United States as well as the Commission on White House Fellowships.
+He is a member of the Board of Trustees of the Ronald Reagan Presidential Foundation; the Board of Directors of the National Center for State Courts; and a member of the Board of Visitors of the Federalist Society.
 He was a visiting scholar at the National Constitution Center in 2007.
 He served on the President's Privacy and Civil Liberties Oversight Board from 2006 to 2008.
 He was Co-Chair of the Knight Commission on the Information Needs of Communities in a Democracy from 2008-2009.